Terraxz/LegoStudioHelper/README.md

 In \src your can find the python source.
 In \dist you can find the compiled exe file.

-If hope you [enjoy the app] (https://rebrickable.com/users/Terraxz/mocs/)
+If you like the app, please [follow me](https://rebrickable.com/users/Terraxz/mocs/) on rebrickable

 Terraxz